OC

 • Rate limiting — After repeated auth failures, wait about 5 minutes before retrying.

 • New pairing code — Codes are single-use.
-Generate a new one in the Airlock dashboard (Pre-generated Codes) or the mobile app, update pairingCode in config, then run openclaw airlock pair.
+Generate a new one in your enterprise admin console (Pre-generated Codes) or the Mobile Approver, update pairingCode in config, then run openclaw airlock pair.

 • Tools not intercepted — OpenClaw's built-in shell execution tool is named exec internally (not bash or shell.exec).
 Add "exec" to protectedTools, or use "*" to intercept all tools.
 Use the explicit airlock_request_approval tool for cases where pattern matching isn't sufficient.